revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-23.How can differentiate ServletInputStream and ServletOutputStream Class?
+23. How will you distinguish between the ServletInputStream and ServletOutputStream classes?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

 - ServletInputStream class extends InputStream.
 It is implemented by the servlet container and provides an input stream that a servlet developer can use to read the data from a client request.
 It defines the default constructor.
-In addition, a method is provided to read bytes from the stream as `int readLine(byte[ ] buffer, int offset, int size) throws IOException` Here, buffer is the array into which size bytes are placed starting at offset.
+In addition, a method is provided to read bytes from the stream as `int readLine(byte[ ] buffer, int offset, int size) throws IOException`.
+Here, buffer is the array into which size bytes are placed starting at offset.
 The method returns the actual number of bytes read or –1 if an end-of-stream condition is encountered.

 - ServletOutputStream class extends OutputStream.
 It is implemented by the servlet container and provides an output stream that a servlet developer can use to write data to a client response.
 A default constructor is defined.
 It also defines the `print( )` and `println( )`methods, which output data to the stream.